ajaydsouza/twittercounter/readme.txt

 = Can I customize what is displayed? =

 Several customization options are available via the Settings page in WordPress Admin.
-You can access this via <strong>Settings &raquo; TwitterCounter</strong>
+You can access this via <strong>Settings &raquo; Twitter Counter</strong>

 == Wishlist ==